edde-framework/edde/docs/ideas.md

 Yo, no session support too.

+?> Hard decision made by experience in the field: frontend stuff does not belong to backend, a lot of things is much more easier without messing with them on backend.

 ## No Schemas

 Sometimes framework tend to force users to use their's internal Entities, schemas, whatever to implement some piece of functionality.
 This was quite hard to solve, but Edde in general doesn't do this.
 Even it's really simple to create [Schema](/edde/schema) and extend it, Edde does not provide any; better is good quality documentation than some strangely prepared schemas.

+?> The original attempts to use Entities or Schemas defined by framework leaded to some edge situations forced user to copy-paste original entity and made some modification breaking whole concept.
+That's reason for this decision - user should provide his own implementation of data model.

 ## No PSR Support